 Before making a complaint, it is recommended that you read the information on this website about complaints.

 The Commissioner’s office can discuss your concerns and inform you about the complaints process, however it cannot offer legal advice or express any preliminary view regarding whether your concerns about the conduct of a lawyer may amount to misconduct.

-This complaint service is free of charge, and is independent from Government, the Law Society and the legal profession.
+This complaint service is independent from Government, the Law Society and the legal profession.